GabrieleGori00/fibonacci_to_music/README.md

 # Fibonacci_to_music project
-A small program to convert Fibonacci's sequence into a song.
+A small python program to convert Fibonacci's sequence into a song.